Remember, remember, the 5th of November, but what does your lawn look like on the 6th?

 Repairing a burnt lawn

-In the worst-case scenario, if you do find you have damage to your lawn caused by a bonfire or fireworks - don’t panic; you will be able to get your lawn as good as new by undertaking a lawn renovation on the affected area.
+In the worst-case scenario, if you do find you have damage to your lawn caused by a bonfire or fireworks - don’t panic; you will be able to get your lawn as good as new by undertaking a lawn makeover on the affected area.

 You can make a start by raking ash back into the soil to add in nutrients (gardening anorak fact - ash also keeps the slugs at bay!) but after this you will need to call in the experts.